TypeScript, the good, bad and ugly

 The type system, powerful as it is, can grow baroque.
 What starts as a tidy interface can metastasise into a thicket of generics, conditional types, and mapped types that nobody on the team fully understands:

-That is genuinely useful, but it is also the gateway drug to type definitions that are harder to read than the code they describe.
+That is genuinely useful, but it is also the gateway drug to type definitions that are far harder to read than the actual code they are meant to describe and constrain.

 Then there is the escape hatch.
 The any type switches off type checking entirely for whatever it touches, and it is seductive precisely when you are under pressure and the compiler is in your way.
 A single stray any can quietly disable safety across a surprising amount of code, and codebases tend to accumulate them in exactly the gnarly corners where types would have helped most.